jakebottrall/your-favourite-year-in-music/README.md

 ## License

-Distributed under the GNU General Public License v3.0.
+Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>